shajra/nix-example/README.md

 Also, be aware that this project is actively tested on a GNU/Linux OS, and only loosely tested on Macs.
 Nix support for Macs is always improving, but is known to be idiosyncratic.

-If some some reason you can't install Nix, we can still use the project partially via [Docker](https://www.docker.com) to build the project.
+If for some reason you can't install Nix, we can still use [Docker](https://www.docker.com) to build some of the projects in the tutorials.
 We just won't be able to showcase development tools without Nix installed on the host system.

-<a id="orge3020cc"></a>
+<a id="orgb4beb47"></a>

 ### Docker